 Tips for Finishing the Windows

-You have two options for finishing the windows on your DIY bird feeder.
-I've got a shaky hand, but I was able to use a small detail brush and some acrylic black paint to paint some lines that look reasonable.
+You have two options for finishing the windows on your clay pot lighthouse.
+I’ve got a shaky hand, but I was able to use a small detail brush and some acrylic black paint to paint some lines that look reasonable.
 I stabilized the bird feeder on my table top and just held tight and went for it!

 You can draw pencil lines to help you – across the white paint.
 This will give you a bit of a guide.
 And guess what?
 If it doesn’t look perfect . . . you’re fine.
 No one is going to be able to tell.

 Are you ready to see a video of me making this lighthouse bird feeder?
-Watch it below by pressing the play button in the middle of the video in this post!
+Watch it by pressing the play button in the middle of the video in this post!